OUR LATEST VIDEOS

-Indoor activities are sprinkled throughout our bucket list of 100 Things To Do with LA Kids Before They Grow Up, but wouldn't it be handy to have one list of totally free things to do with kids indoors?
+Indoor activities are sprinkled throughout our bucket list of 100 Things To Do with LA Kids Before They Grow Up and you'll find dozens more ideas in our LA Guide to Indoor Fun and Play Spaces but wouldn't it be handy to have one list of totally free things to do with kids indoors?
 We thought so, too!

-2. California Science Center
+4. California Science Center

 You can never go wrong with bunnies!
 Photo courtesy of Annenberg PetSpace

-3. Annenberg PetSpace
+6. Annenberg PetSpace

-5. Griffith Observatory
+7. Griffith Observatory

 Although there is a cost to attend the films offered at the Observatory (and they are worth every penny), there is plenty to do at Griffith Observatory without spending a cent.
 The many interesting interactive exhibits, the epic views, and even the remarkable building itself make the trip a Los Angeles must-do.